WLAN-Pi/wlanpi-profiler/README.md

+# THIS IS A WORK IN PROGRESS AND NOT READY FOR USE OUTSIDE OF DEVELOPMENT

+# I AM DOING DEVELOPMENT ON THE MASTER BRANCH UNTIL A VERSION IS READY FOR TESTING

 # profiler2

 begining of a port and optimization of the WLAN Pi profiler from py2 to py3 and removing an external FakeAP dependency.